arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Relational Database Service (RDS).md

     -   Copy the snapshot and enable encryption for the snapshot
     -   Restore the database from the encrypted snapshot
     -   Migrate applications to the new database, and delete the old database
+- To create an encrypted cross-region read replica from a non-encrypted master:
+	- Encrypt a snapshot from the unencrypted master DB instance
+	- Create a new encrypted master DB instance
+	- Create an encrypted cross-region Read Replica from the new encrypted master

 ## Access Management
 - Username and Password can be used to login into the database